 19) Take a cold shower.

 Although scary at first, a cold shower, according to research, can improve energy levels, help our body rebuild key muscles, and make us feel renewed and fresh.
-If you can’t bring yourself to take a cold shower right off the bat, try the 911 challenge.

 20) Crank up the thermostat.